Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 **Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles known as "bullets" over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.

+## Firearm Proficiency

+In the *Crown & Misery* setting, firearms are rare weapons powered by *Cordite*, a volatile substance rendered inert near creatures attuned to the Weave.
+This unique interaction makes firearms largely ineffective for most Antares races, except **Londoners**, who are not inherently tied to the Weave.

+Firearms require a special proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
+They are unaffected by mechanics that apply to Cold Weapons, such as certain enchantments or abilities.

+Most classes lack Firearm proficiency unless specifically granted by a background, species feature, or other traits.
+While the basic operation of firearms—*pull the trigger, it fires*—is widely understood, wielding them effectively requires suppressing one’s connection to the Weave, making them particularly challenging for magic users.
+Non-magical individuals are more adept at mastering these weapons.

+### Lack of Proficiency

+If a character isn’t proficient with firearms, their ability to use them is hindered by their magical connection to the Weave.
+This restriction affects mechanics associated with firearms with the following rules below.
+These rules is obviously ignored whenever a character gain Proficiency with Firearms.

+**Attack Rolls**{ .inl } When making an attack roll with a Firearm without proficiency, the roll is reduced by twice a number equal to the highest spell slot level the character can expend or use.
+For example, a Wizard who can use a level 5 spell slot at its respective level will have -10 to their attack roll using Firearms.
+If the Wizard gain a level which allows it to use a level 6 spell slots, this penalty increases to -12.

+**Mastery**{ .inl } Creature that lacks proficiency with Firearms can't use its Mastery property, regardless if it has a class feature that allows it.

 ## Firearm Table

 The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details: